briglx/briglx.github.io/docs/_posts/2008-03-28-practical-svn-branching-and-merging.md

 ---
+layout: post
+current: post
+navigation: True
+class: post-template
+subclass: 'post'
+author: brig
 title: "Practical SVN Branching and Merging"
 date: "2008-03-28"
 tags:
   - "svn"
 ---

 I love SVN and the ability to branch and tag my repository.

 I work on a two week release cycle with each revision being a version change.
 In SVN, I create a branch when I go into QA.
 Just about once a month I need to make a fix in QA which requires the need to merge a the branch fix into the trunk.
 Here are the steps I use in order to make that happen.

 Steps to update Trunk with Branch changes